Sunak warns that extremist forces are ‘trying to tear us apart’

 Mr Sunak, in a message aimed at those taking part in pro-Palestine protests, urged people to reject extremist messages.

-The Conservative Party leader said: “I want to speak directly to those who choose to continue to protest: don’t let the extremists hijack your marches.
+The Tory Party leader said: “I want to speak directly to those who choose to continue to protest: don’t let the extremists hijack your marches.

 “You have a chance in the coming weeks to show that you can protest decently, peacefully and with empathy for your fellow citizens.